odpi/egeria-connector-xtdb/site/docs/cts/testing-overview.md

 methods that are only currently implemented by the Crux repository connector, or only return in a sufficiently timely manner to be included in the tests): -->

-??? note "Details on the performance metrics"
+??? info "Details on the performance metrics"
     The _median_ of all results for that method across all executions for a given set of volume parameters is given (all times in milliseconds) to give an idea of the "typical" result, while limiting potential skew from significant outliers.